adriangb/scikeras/docs/source/notebooks/DataTransformers.md

 ## 5. Ragged datasets with tf.data.Dataset

 SciKeras provides a third dependency injection point that operates on the entire dataset: X, y & sample_weight.
 This `dataset_transformer` is applied after `target_transformer` and `feature_transformer`.
 One use case for this dependency injection point is to transform data from tabular/array-like to the `tf.data.Dataset` format, which only requires iteration.
 We can use this to create a `tf.data.Dataset` of ragged tensors.

-Note that `dataset_transformer` should accept a single **3 element tuple** as its argument and return value; more details on this are in the [docs](https://www.adriangb.com/scikeras/refs/heads/master/advanced.html#data-transformers).
+Note that `dataset_transformer` should accept a single single dictionary as its argument to `transform` and `fit`, and return a single dictionary as well.
+More details on this are in the [docs](https://www.adriangb.com/scikeras/refs/heads/master/advanced.html#data-transformers).

 Let's start by defining our data.
 We'll have an extra "feature" that marks the observation index, but we'll remove it when we deconstruct our data in the transformer.